SLCPython/coalio/README.md

 1. Email your ssh public key to faris ☺
 2. Add the remote repo: `git remote add production git@198.58.106.50:coalio.git`
 3. Now you can push `master` branches to the production server by using: `git push production master`!
 (Be sure to push to origin so we're all on the same page: `git push origin master`).
+4. If you have a migration, you will need to inform a sysadmin to run a migration on the server